Brucephalus/Textbooks/Prosocial.md

 Grudges make you feel righteous, but they make you _play small_.
 Strategy isn’t emotional—it’s _intentional_.
 You don’t get baited.
 You don’t waste ammo.
 You don’t burn daylight on nonsense.
 You build, you refine, you advance.
 And if that means walking away while the other guy shouts?
 So be it.
 You’re not here to win _every_ fight.
 You’re here to _win the right ones_.

-Expansion of Topic **8.1.2.3 Forgiveness Isn’t Weakness—It’s Efficiency** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.2.3 Forgiveness Isn’t Weakness—It’s Efficiency

 You don’t let go of a grudge because the other person deserves it.
 You let go because _you_ do.
 Forgiveness isn’t about pretending the offense didn’t happen.
 It’s about refusing to let it rent space in your head.
 It’s not passive.
 It’s tactical.
 You forgive to clear the battlefield—not because you're soft, but because you’re ready for a bigger war.
 You can’t be sharp if you're always bleeding from old wounds.